Rachel Tillett

 Experience

-I am a qualified counsellor and registered member of the BACP (British Association for Counselling and Psychotherapy).
-I have worked on behalf of non-profit organisations supporting people living with disabilities, bereavement and families living with cancer diagnosis.
+I'm a qualified counsellor and registered member of the BACP (British Association for Counselling and Psychotherapy) working in private practice.
+I have worked on behalf of non-profit organisations supporting people living with disabilities and bereavement.

-Prior to counselling I worked in a law firm which supported young people, adults and families facing criminal charges.
-I have worked in different environments, in manual jobs, management roles, on an employed and self-employed basis; all of which have proved to be a great foundation for my counselling work.
+Previously I worked in a small law firm which supported young people and adults facing criminal charges.
+I have worked in different environments, in manual jobs, management roles, on an employed and self-employed basis, all of which have proved to be a great foundation for my counselling work.

 Member organisations